Managing Your Stress and Mood

 The science behind stress and hormones

-Stress triggers your body’s fight-or-flight response, releasing cortisol and adrenaline—hormones that prepare you to react quickly in high-pressure situations.
+Stress triggers your body’s fight-or-flight response, involving the adrenal glands, which release cortisol and adrenaline—hormones that prepare you to react quickly in high-pressure situations.
+The autonomic nervous system, which includes the sympathetic and parasympathetic nervous systems, plays a crucial role in managing these stress responses.
 In the short term, this system works well, helping you stay focused and motivated when under pressure.
 However, long-term or chronic stress can wreak havoc on your health.
 Elevated cortisol levels over an extended period can interfere with digestion, weaken your immune system, and even lead to weight gain, high blood pressure, and an increased risk of heart disease.
+Additionally, elevated cortisol levels can alter immune system responses, making you more susceptible to illnesses.

 What makes perimenopause and menopause particularly challenging is that this stress response is also influenced by declining estrogen levels.
 Estrogen plays a key role in regulating cortisol, so when estrogen drops, so can your ability to handle stress, leading to mood swings, increased anxiety, and brain fog, as lower estrogen levels impact the brain regions responsible for emotional regulation and memory.